UkonnRa/flutter_realworld_app/README.md

 * `flutter packages get` to download the Dart packages
 * `flutter build apk` then `flutter install` to install the app in **release mode** to Android device
 * Enjoy!

+**If you find any bug while using, PLEASE give me an issue.
+Any advice is expected also**